 It is imperative to seize this unique moment in time to create a trend of increasing enrollment in Jewish Day Schools this Fall.
 The Our Heritage program is designed to motivate Chabad Day Schools to utilize this opportunity to expand enrollment to new families who would normally send their child to public school.

-Fall of 2020: Our Heritage will award 10 schools a $25,000 matching grant challenge, contingent on enrolling at least 10 new students per school.
-This grant can subsidize tuition, increased staffing, remedial assistance, or other needs.
+Fall of 2020: Our Heritage aimed to award at least 10 schools a $25,000 matching grant challenge, contingent on enrolling at least 10 new students per school.
+This grant could be used to subsidize tuition, increased staffing, remedial assistance, or other needs.

 The $25,000 matching grant will be distributed to each participating school in 3 installments throughout the 2020-2021 academic year: September 2020, January 2021, and May 2021.